aszepieniec/stark-brainfuck/docs/engine.md

 ### Table Interface

-In the diagram representation of an automaton every modular component maps onto a table.
+In the diagram representation of an automaton (far) above every modular component maps onto a table.
 Every table comes with AIR constraints that establish the correct evolution of the information contained inside.
 Moreover, table relations assert the correctness of interactions between them.

 Translating this notion to source code, it makes sense to create an abstract `Table` class or module that captures important data and constraints interactions to it to a specific interface.
 So what is the correct interface for tables?